p3r7/awesome-monome-norns/README.md

 _norns shield_ is currently the most economic version but is DIY and lacks some of the features of its big brother.
 It's design is [open source][hw norns-shield diy lines].

-_fates_ is an unofficial open source project similar to the _norns shield_, not initiated by monome.
+_fates_ is an unofficial project similar to the _norns shield_, not initiated by monome.

 _norns_ and _norns shield_ use a CS4270 codec. _norns_ uses an additional amp chip to drive a monitor (headphone) output. _fates_ uses a WM8731 codec which embeds an headphone amp chip.